top of page

 I’ve delivered cheesy-chicken-spinach-casseroles for births and miscarriages.
 I send guests home from dinner parties with a morning hug of cinnamon-almond granola.

-On 9-11 people just started turning up at my home for dinner.
+On 9/11, people just started turning up at my home for dinner.
 As a working mom of a one-year-old, I could barely keep cereal in the cupboard.
 But, somehow, friends just knew I was going to cook to keep calm.
 I don’t remember what we ate.
-But I do remember sitting in community with a platter of something on my Washington, DC, back deck with a bunch of babies in buckets, trying to make sense of the world.
+But I do remember sitting in community with a platter of something on my Washington, DC, back deck with a bunch of babies in bouncy seats, trying to make sense of the world.

-That insistence on over-catering encouraged my boys to un-announced invite a friend, or two—or an entire basketball team—home for lunch or dinner.
-I love a hoard of growing boys teasing and tumbling like puppies through the house leaving the chaos of empty quesadilla platters, fruit bowls, and juice glasses in their wake.
+That insistence on over-catering encouraged my boys to invite a friend or two—or an entire basketball team—home for lunch or dinner, unannounced.
+I love a hoard of growing boys teasing and tumbling like puppies through the house, leaving the chaos of empty quesadilla platters, fruit bowls, and juice glasses in their wake.

-Easing into a life for two with our empty nest means cutting back on the over-catering.
+Easing into a life for two in our empty nest means cutting back on the over-catering.
 I still make enough for the next day’s lunch, just in case my husband is working from home.
-But I have had to learn that I don’t need to make eight salmon fillets, three crowns of broccoli, and two pounds of sweet potatoes for dinner.
+But I’ve had to learn that I don’t need to make eight salmon fillets, three crowns of broccoli, and two pounds of sweet potatoes for dinner.
 Nobody wants salmon on day four!
+Yet even simple dinners strengthen and nourish our relationship as we sit together, catching up over our too-big dining table.

 Assorted dishes on a marble table: glazed salmon, stuffed chicken rolls, salads, fried rice, mac and cheese, with a blue napkin and cutlery.